-They believe they have found the exact spot where the artist was painting 'Tree Roots', the canvas he was finishing when he received his fatal gunshot wound .
+They believe they have found the exact spot where the artist was painting 'Tree Roots', the canvas he was finishing when he received his fatal gunshot wound.

-Wouter van der Veen, a French researcher, claims to have put a key piece in what happened on July 27, 1890, when Vincent van Gogh returned to his inn, the Auberge Ravoux, in the town of Auvers-sur-Oise, with a gunshot wound that would lead to his death two days later.
-And the clue is none other than the precise location where the great Dutch painter made his last work: Tree Roots .
+Wouter van der Veen, a French researcher, claims to have found a key piece in what happened on July 27, 1890, when Vincent van Gogh returned to his inn, the Auberge Ravoux, in the town of Auvers-sur-Oise, with a gunshot wound that would lead to his death two days later.
+And the clue is none other than the precise location where the brilliant Dutch painter made his last work: Tree Roots .

 An old postcard sheds light on the fatal outcome

-Van Gogh's death debate continues
+The debate over Van Gogh's death continues

 Steven Naifeh